Amberley – St Michael

 The nave and western chancel are mid-C12, with a south aisle and eastern chancel of about 1230 and a later C13 tower.

-(image) Amberley lies above the water meadows of the Arun and the adjacent castle (now a hotel) was an episcopal residence.
-It was built c1380 in place of a manor and the church was favoured by the bishops.
-Both have changed little since the Burrell Collection drawing of 1788.
+Amberley lies above the water meadows of the Arun and the adjacent castle (now a hotel) was an episcopal residence.
+It was built in place of a manor about 1380, though the church had enjoyed the favour of the bishops from a much earlier date.
+Neither has changed much since the Burrell Collection drawing of 1788.

 A C12 nave west window, visible inside, suggests there was originally no tower.
 The present one is taller than the castle walls, showing that the castle was primarily residential.
 The tower was begun in the mid-C13, as the lancets and west doorway with double hollow chamfers show.
 If the square-headed bell-openings are C14 as Godfrey suggested (3 p104), building was slow.
 The diagonal buttresses are not bonded-in and could also date from this time.